mdickynovaldi/Address-Book/README.md

 ## Technologies Used

 - HTML: For the structure and content of the web page.
+- CSS: For styling and layout of the web page.
-- Tailwind: For styling and layout of the web page.
+  - Tailwind CSS: For styling and layout of the web page.
 - JavaScript: For interactivity and dynamic functionality.

 ## Project Structure